TamimiGitHub/faa-sam-demo/010-Env-Setup.md

    ```

 1. Update the necessary variables as follows:
-   - `SOLACE_BROKER_URL` - Get the url from the cloud formation output
+   - `SOLACE_BROKER_URL` - Get the url from the cloud formation output.
+NOTE: Make sure to remote the `https://` and the port `:8080` from the url

       ![URL](img/url_broker_copy.png)